AgoraLab/agora-chat-uikit/customize_the_contact_details_page.md

 - Enable the editing mode of the navigation bar by setting `editMode = true`.
 In this mode, both the **back** button and the three buttons on the right side will be hidden, and a **cancel** button will appear.

-- Change the navigation title content by setting `self.navigation.title = "Chats".chat.localize`.
-The implementation of the navigation subtitle `self.navigation.subtitle = "xxx"` is similar, but it should be noted that you need to set up the subtitle before setting up the title.
-If there is no subtitle, the title can be set directly.
-The reason for setting the subtitle first is to update the corresponding layout position inside (if both are present).
+- Set `self.navigation.title = "Chats".chat.localize` and `self.navigation.subtitle = "xxx"` to change the navigation title and subtitle, respectively.
+If present, set the subtitle first to update the corresponding layout position inside.

 - Change the navigation avatar with `self.navigation.avatarURL = "https://xxx.xxx.xxx"`.

 - Set the navigation background color through `self.navigation.backgroudColor = .red`.
 The internal components of the navigation can also support this method of modification provided that the theme is not switched.
-If the theme is switched, it will switch to the theme's default color.
+If the theme is switched, it will use the theme's default color.

 - Click the `...` button in the upper right corner of the contact details page to bring up the `ActionSheet` menu to see the configurable data source items `Appearance.contact.moreActions`.
 The following example shows how to add or remove them: